Anne-Zwift/RainyCA/README.md

 The site needs to have every page listed in the site architecture on your chosen brief.
 Certain functionality requiring JavaScript can be mimicked; for example, a login page could link across from the ‘Sign in’ button.

-The HTML should be semantic and neat.
+<li>The HTML should be semantic and neat </li>
-The CSS should follow the DRY principle and be easy to read.
+<li>The CSS should follow the DRY principle and be easy to read </li>
-The website should be responsive and look good at every screen size with no horizontal scrollbars.
+<li>The website should be responsive and look good at every screen size with no horizontal scrollbars.
 Use Flexbox and CSS Grids where appropriate.
-Please do not use a CSS framework like Bootstrap; we want to see that you can build responsive sites without the help of a framework.
+Please do not use a CSS framework like Bootstrap; we want to see that you can build responsive sites without the help of a framework </li>
-The site should be WCAG compliant, and accessibility should be taken into account.
+<li>The site should be WCAG compliant, and accessibility should be taken into account </li>
-Each page should have a unique <meta name="description">, <title>, and h1.
+<li>Each page should have a unique <meta name="description">, <title>, and h1 </li>
-You should not use copied code in your submission.
+<li>You should not use copied code in your submission.
 All code submitted must be written by yourself.
-You may use external sources to show you how to achieve specific effects, which should be included in your report.
+You may use external sources to show you how to achieve specific effects, which should be included in your report </li>

 Level 1 Process
 Look at your prototype and consider how the elements will move across the different devices.
 Which elements move where on different devices?